 Make your history taking effective with this online course which will help you identify areas where you can improve your routine and your clinician-patient experience.

-This online course is aimed at newly qualified optometrists and optometrists returning to work.
+This course is aimed at all optometrists - both newly qualified and experienced.
 It will take you through the stages of an eye examination looking at ways you can maximise your communication skills.

 This online CPD course will guide you through a series of example referral letters, from the perspective of the person who receives them in the hospital eye service.